sigmod/sqlpp/document.md

                      | <DIGITS> ( "." <DIGITS> )?
                      | "." <DIGITS>

+> TW: Is QuotedString a good name?
+Maybe 'DelimitedIdentifier'?
+> Also, we could move the QuotedString further down to its first use.

 Literals (constants) in SQL++ can be strings, integers, floating point values, double values, boolean constants, special constant values like `NULL` and `MISSING`.
 The `NULL` value is identifical to nulls in the relational query language SQL, which mean the value of a field is unknown.
 The `MISSING` value is only meaningful in the context of field accesses and it means a field does not exist in a record at all.

 The following are some simple examples of SQL++ literals.